Updated: Jun 19, 2022

 Research has recently identified the association between diet, exercise, and other modifiable lifestyle choices and the risks for certain types of cancer.
 There is no surefire way to prevent breast cancer, yet following these tips can significantly reduce your risk and improve your overall health:

-- Eat healthy: Choose more whole grains, fruits, and veggies and less red meat.
+Eat healthy: Choose more whole grains, fruits, and veggies and less red meat and processed foods.
 Have a registered dietitian review your diet to see where improvements can be made